-In the first article to trail my IDM Business Leadership session on becoming a confident conference speaker I covered the benefits of conference speaking both to the direct and digital sector and to those working within it (if you missed it, read it here).
+In the first article on becoming a confident conference speaker I covered the benefits of conference speaking both to the direct and digital sector and to those working within it (if you missed it, read it here).

 If you're wondering what to do first in order to get things moving, keep reading.
 This is my four-step guide to getting started as a conference speaker.